moq-wg/moq-transport/draft-ietf-moq-transport.md

 To send an Object with `Object Forwarding Preference` = `Peep`, find the open stream that is associated with the subscription, `Group ID` and `Peep ID`, or open a new one and send the `STREAM_HEADER_PEEP`.
 Then serialize the following fields.

+The Object Status field is only sent if the Object Payload Length is zero.
 ~~~
 {
   Object ID (i),